Handling Long and Richly Constrained Tasks through Constrained Hierarchical Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) is a framework to represent decision learning problems in environments that have an underlying (Partially Observable) Markov Decision Problem, (PO-)MDP.
+Reinforcement Learning (RL) is a framework to solve decision learning problems in environments that have an underlying (Partially Observable) Markov Decision Problem, (PO-)MDP.
 Deep Reinforcement Learning~\cite{franccois2018introduction,hernandez2019survey} approaches have been shown to solve large and complex decision making problems.

-For RL agents to be relevant in the day-to-day activities of humans, they would need to handle a wide variety of temporally extended tasks while being safe.
-A few examples of such multi-level tasks are: (a) planning and searching for valuable targets by robots in challenging terrains (e.g., disaster prone areas) while navigating safely and preserving battery to reach a safe spot; (b) for autonomous electric vehicles to travel long distances in minimum time, they would need to optimize the position of recharge locations along the way to ensure the vehicle is not left stranded; (c) cleaning robots to clean a house, while avoiding slippery and unsafe areas (e.g., stairs) and retaining enough charge to move to a charging dock.
-The following key challenges need to be addressed together in the above mentioned problems of interest: \squishlist \item Solving temporally extended decision making problems in the presence of uncertainty. \item Considering safety constraints over cost value distribution, that is associated with the execution policy. \squishend
+For RL agents to be relevant in the day-to-day activities of humans, they need to handle a wide variety of temporally extended tasks while being safe.
+A few examples of such multi-level tasks are: (a) planning and searching for valuable targets by robots in challenging terrains (e.g., disaster areas) while navigating safely and preserving battery to reach a safe spot; (b) for autonomous electric vehicles to travel long distances in minimum time, they need to optimize the position of recharge locations along the way to ensure the vehicle is not left stranded; (c) cleaning robots to clean a house while avoiding slippery and unsafe areas (e.g., stairs) and retaining enough charge to move to a charging dock.
+The following key challenge needs to be addressed in the above mentioned problems of interest: \squishlist \item Computing an execution policy that satisfies safety constraints (in expectation or in a confidence bounded way) for temporally extended decision making problems in the presence of uncertainty. \squishend Existing research in temporally extended decision making problem has focused on hierarchical RL methods~\cite{nachum2018data,zhang2020generating,kim2021landmark,levy2017learning}.
+These approaches successfully solve long horizon tasks mainly in the widely applicable setting of goal conditioned RL~\cite{ijcai2022p770}, but they are unable to deal with safety constraints.
+On the other hand, most existing research in handling \emph{trajectory based safety constraints} has focused on constrained RL approaches~\cite{simao2021alwayssafe,gattami2021reinforcement}, where constraints are enforced on expected cost.
+A recent method that has considered percentile/confidence based constraints is WCSAC~\cite{yang2021wcsac}.
+Unfortunately, these constrained RL approaches are typically only able to solve short horizon problems where the goal is not too far away.
+We address the need to bring together these two threads of research on hierarchical RL and constrained RL, which have mostly progressed independently of each other ~\cite{roza2023safe}.
+To that end, we propose a new Constrained Search with Hierarchical Reinforcement Learning (CoSHRL) approach, where there is a hierarchy of decision models: (a) The lower level employs goal conditioned distributional RL to learn reward and cost distributions to move between two local states that are near to each other. (b) The upper level is a constrained search mechanism that builds on Informed RRT*~\cite{gammell2014informed} to identify the best waypoints to get from a given start state to a ``far'' away goal state.
+This is achieved while ensuring overall expected or percentile cost constraints (representative of robust safety measures) are enforced.